0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/sequencing-batches.md

 ## Accumulated input hash pointers

-Let's briefly explain how the sequencing operation and the proving process link up.

-In particularly, we look at how the prover can match each sequenced batch with its data.

 When the smart contract receives a transaction for sequencing into batches, it creates a cryptographic pointer for each batch.

 These pointers play a crucial role in identifying a batch uniquely, specifying its position, and encapsulating its data.